lockejan/mars-rover-kata/README.md

 1. **init!** - creates a board, positions obstacles and the rover on it and prints it to the console.
 It's possible to define a custom board size.
 2. **hello-rover!** - is used to navigate the rover over the board.
 3. **print-board!** - prints out the current board state to the terminal

+Call docstrings for more informations via (doc foo)

 ## Examples